 Pre-Camp Health Survey - Families will receive a Pre-Camp Health Survey.
 This survey will ask about possible COVID-19 symptoms and exposure.
 We will email this form to families with more instructions before your child’s arrival.
 This form should be printed out and completed, and must be handed in on arrival day.

 Quarantine - We will ask that every camper quarantines and self monitors for 7 days.
-This means you will do everything within your control to make sure when your camper is tested (48 hours before camp begins) their test is going to be negative.
+This means you will do everything within your control to keep COVID-19 out of camp.
 We understand that childcare is a necessity for some and that people in the household might be going into work.
 Please use all necessary safety precautions including mask wearing, social distancing, and limiting the amount of time in public places.
 Also, during the quarantine period, refrain from interaction with members outside your immediate family.
 For example, quarantine includes no day camp, vacations, and going out to dinner.
 While in quarantine, we will ask all staff and campers to self monitor for symptoms of COVID-19.
-To enter camp, all participants must be symptom free in addition to their negative test.
-Once the camper is tested, we expect a strict home quarantine to take place until they arrive at camp.
+To enter camp, all participants must be symptom free.
+Once a non-vaccinated camper is tested, we expect a strict home quarantine to take place until they arrive at camp.

-Testing - Tamarack Camps has a contract with Integrated Laboratory Providers LLC, who will conduct the majority of the COVID-19 tests that we will require.
+Testing - Tamarack Camps is no longer requiring COVID-19 testing for fully vaccinated individuals (at least two weeks after their second shot for Pfizer or Moderna/first shot for Johnson & Johnson).
+We have a contract with Integrated Laboratory Providers LLC, who will conduct the majority of the COVID-19 tests that we will require.
 All tests will be a nasopharyngeal (NP) PCR test.
-We will send detailed information about when and where you will need to go for these tests prior to camp.
+For unvaccinated campers, we will send detailed information about when and where you will need to go for these tests prior to camp.
 Your camper’s insurance information will need to be provided and the test will be billed to insurance.
 In the small chance your insurance does not cover testing, all families will be expected to cover the cost.
 They will also be conducting all PCR testing at camp, with supervision and assistance from our Director of Health.
 Tamarack Camps will cover the cost of any tests not covered by insurance that have been administered during the session.

-Onsite Testing - All participants including staff and campers will be re-tested while in camp.
-Staff members will be tested again at camp on the 5 or 6 day of each session.
-All 24 day campers will be tested on the 7 or 8 day of each session.
-If a camper/staff is showing symptoms of COVID-19, they will receive a rapid test at the clinic.
+Onsite Testing - All non-vaccinated participants, including staff and campers, will be re-tested while in camp.
+Non-vaccinated staff members will be tested again at camp on the 5 or 6 day of each session.
+Non-vaccinated 24 day campers will be tested on the 7 or 8 day of each session.
+If a camper/staff is showing symptoms of COVID-19, regardless of if they've been vaccinated, they will receive a rapid test at the clinic.

 When traveling to Michigan, here are the options in order of preference:

 Option 1 - Arrive in Michigan a week early and begin quarantine.
-Your camper will be tested the Sunday prior to camp starting at luggage drop off with the in-state campers and then follow instate camper protocol.
+Non-vaccinated campers will be tested the Sunday prior to camp starting at luggage drop off with the in-state campers and then follow instate camper protocol.

 Option 2 - Fly/Drive to Michigan on the Sunday or Monday prior to camp beginning.
 If arriving on Monday, an early morning flight will be needed.